Agdaagux Tribe of King Cove

-Agdaagux Tribe of Kind Cove Alaska is a federally recognized tribe based in Belkofski, Alaska.
+Agdaagux Tribe of King Cove is a federally recognized tribe based in Belkofski, Alaska.
 Population is found to be 845 people, 170 households, and 116 families in King Cove as of 2022.
-The tribe is made up of a mix between Unangax and non-native people.
+The tribe is descended from Unangax people.

 King Cove Alaska

 King Cove, Alaska is located on the south side of the Alaskan Peninsula in between Deer Passage and Deer Island along the Aleutians East Borough.
 The city was said to have been first founded in 1911 when the first salmon canneries opened, and was officially incorporated as a city in 1947.
 The land itself is only accessible by plane and boat with one local airport.